 I groaned and dropped the paint brush onto the tray.
-Petunia made a huge scene whenever an owl came into our kitchen.
-All she wanted an excuse to pick a fight.
+Petunia made a huge spectacle whenever an owl came into our kitchen.
+All she wanted was an excuse to pick a fight.
 She still hadn’t forgiven our parents for accepting me as a witch, something she decided was unforgivably abnormal once she’d been rejected from joining Hogwarts.

 I hurried downstairs before she could set fire to the letter or something.
 She was waiting at the foot of the stairs with her arms crossed over her chest, her face contorted looking daggers at me.

 “That’s a really nice look on you Tuney, hope it sticks!”
 I said sarcastically as I reached her, earning a scathing look.